 In Working for The Knife, Mitski declares: “I used to think I would tell stories/ but nobody cares for the stories I had about/ no good guys”.
 As with her first line in this song, I find this line a bit paradoxical, given that she is known partly due to the unique narratives that she explores in her lyricism.
 However, as I mentioned in one of my previous articles, even though Mitski displays a complex variety of emotions in her songs, she is reduced to a “sad girl”.
 This is partially due to the obsession the society of the spectacle has with relatability and identity.
 As Theodor Adorno argues in Aesthetic Theory, “[true] art respects the masses, by confronting them as that which they could be, rather than conforming to them in their degraded state”.
 Nevertheless, the society of the spectacle is not interested in confronting the individual but rather in strengthening it.
 Debord claims that “celebrities necessarily “renounce all autonomous qualities in order to identify [themselves] with the general law of obedience to the course of things.”
 This is why there’s an obsession with relatability, with fetishism, with art merely conforming to your already existent emotions, and not shaking you to your core.
 Audiences then are more interested in finding a piece of art relatable than they are in critically engaging with it.

-I remember seeing this post on Instagram that said “and when the spectacle stops, everyone will be an artist, life will be creation, invention”, and it stuck with me.
 The core of Debord’s argument is that capitalism is inherently an uncreative system.
 It is our human nature to create, to express, to communicate, however, alienation wears off this spontaneity.
 Mitski sings “I always thought the choice was mine/ And I was right, but I just chose wrong”.
 Arguably, she is referring to the choice of making art her profession.
 As most struggling artists would admit, her “choice” is a privilege not many artists have.
 The dream of most artists is to be able to live off it, to do art for the rest of their lives.
 But in order to be able to live off art, you have to commodify it, and Mitski’s experience illustrates that that is not exactly a viable option either.
 Perhaps Mitski is saying that she would have rathered keep her art private and do something else instead as a “main profession” in order to survive, an option I have considered myself multiple times.
 But I can still feel I am working for the knife with every other job I have had, with little or no time at all for creating art.
 So what’s the other choice though?
 There is none when it comes to art in a capitalist society.
-We are indeed all dying for the knife.
+Mitski was right, everyone’s dying for the knife.

 Written by Emilia Barriga